UsmanAsalat/StudentEventAPI/README.md

 - All responses use standard HTTP status codes (`200 OK`, `201 Created`, `400 Bad Request`, `404 Not Found`, etc.).
 - Entity relationships and data integrity are handled via EF Core configuration in `ApplicationDbContext`.

-## Documentation

-Refer to the `CCPReport_UsmanAsalat(63158).docx` file provided in this repository.
-It includes:

-- System Objective and Architecture
-- Entity Relationship Diagram
-- API Testing Screenshots
-- Summary of Technologies Used
-- GitHub Repository Link

 ## Author